Skip to main content

 Key takeaways:

-• Ozempic mimics a naturally occuring gut hormone called glucagon-like peptide-1 (GLP-1).
-It causes your pancreas to release insulin after you eat, reduces glucose production in the liver, and slows the movement of food out of your stomach.
+• Ozempic mimics a naturally occurring gut hormone called glucagon-like peptide-1 (GLP-1).
+It causes your pancreas to release insulin after you eat, reduces sugar production in the liver, and slows the movement of food out of your stomach.

 • Ozempic can also work on areas of the brain responsible for appetite and fullness.
-This can result in weight loss, which can help make blood glucose levels easier to manage.
+This can result in weight loss, which can help make blood sugar levels easier to manage.

 When you eat food, it sets off an important chain of events within your body.
 As your blood glucose (sugar) levels start to rise, gut hormones called incretins jump into action.
 Their primary job involves signaling the pancreas to release insulin — otherwise known as the “incretin effect.”